-Seeds Now is an online seed company with tons of options to pick from.
+Seeds Now also make our list of where to buy seeds, they are an online seed company with tons of options to pick from.

 Since 1995 they have been supplying gardeners with the highest quality seed in the most beautiful and informative seed packets on the market.
 Curtis and Judy started Botanical Interests because they believed that gardeners were not getting the information they needed from their seed packets.
 Their desire for more information along with their passion for spreading gardening wisdom led them to create a unique seed packet that is not only beautiful but filled with facts, tips, recipes, and quality seed.

 Another great place on our list of where to buy seeds is Ferry-Morse:

 At Ferry-Morse we passionately believe gardening should be fulfilling and fruitful.
 It is a passion we want to share with you.
 We hope to not only inspire your home gardening, but to give you the tools you need to be successful at it.
 That’s why we take great care to ensure a quality selection of seeds that will enrich your garden with beautiful and fruitful plants.
 All of Ferry-Morse’s seeds are Non-GMO and many of their seed selections include organic and Heirloom varieties.